If you do theatre, you will face critics.

-If you do one play and one play only in your life, you soar or you crash.
-A good review and you are Icarus unbound – and we know how that turned out.
-A bad review (or even a lukewarm notice) and you wonder how you’ll ever be able to face any living being on the morrow, you are outraged by the vindictive cruelty of the reviewer (who you probably don’t even know), and you experience a Carl Sandberg-like dialogue with yourself about the desirability and logistics of ending it all.
-With any luck at all, you get up, you face all the people in your life (that didn’t even know you were in a play or that the paper actually reviewed plays), and you reach the same conclusion about suicide that Sandburg did; it’s more trouble than it’s worth.
+If you do one play and one play only in your life, you either soar or you crash.
+A good review, and you are Icarus unbound – and we know how that turned out.
+A bad review (or even a lukewarm notice), and you wonder how you’ll ever be able to face any living being on the morrow, you are outraged by the vindictive cruelty of the reviewer (who you probably don’t even know), and you conduct a Carl Sandberg-ish dialogue with yourself about the desirability and logistics of ending it all.
+Eventually, you get up, you face all the people in your life (who didn’t even know you were in a play or that the paper actually reviewed plays), and you reach the same conclusion about suicide that Sandburg did; it’s overrated and way more trouble than it’s worth.

 But if you do a lot of theatre, you have to reach some accommodation between yourself and published criticism.
 Who can live with roller-coasters of life-and-death repeated after every opening night?

 Not this cowboy.

 I think I was still in my teens when it occurred to me the foolishness of allowing one person’s opinion on one night validate or invalidate 6-10 weeks of my life.
 Hell, they might have had a tough day or a bad meal…you don’t know.
 Or, perish the thought, the reviewer might be right.